 Microcontrollers are used in applications where programming is to be performed on the smallest space present.
 A microcontroller holds a separate memory location for both data and programs.

-Each unit in the microcontroller is embedded in the chip to execute a specific operation. now, we will discuss the elements of the Architecture of the 8051 Microcontroller.
+Each unit in the Internal Architecture of 8051 Microcontroller is embedded in the chip to execute a specific operation. now, we will discuss the elements of the Architecture of the 8051 Microcontroller.

 1. Central Processing Unit (CPU)